AMPI members are represented on Capitol Hill by two primary organizations:

 NMPF provides a forum through which dairy farmers and their cooperatives formulate policy on national issues that affect milk production and marketing.
 NMPF's contribution to this policy is aimed at improving the economic interests of dairy farmers, thus ensuring the nation's consumers an adequate supply of pure, wholesome and nutritious milk and dairy products.

 The policies of NMPF are determined by its members from across the nation.
 Therefore, the policy positions expressed by NMPF are the only nationwide expression of dairy farmers and their cooperatives on national public policy.

-The most up-to-date information regarding the U.S. dairy industry's new Margin Protection Program can be found online at www.futurefordairy.com.
+The most up-to-date information regarding the U.S. dairy industry's Dairy Margin Coverage program can be found here.